 Seasonal flu sometimes leads to serious complications, such as pneumonia, hospitalization or death.

 Most people recover from the flu on their own.
 You do not need to go to the hospital if you get the flu, but you should take the following steps to protect yourself and avoid infecting others:

 There are several drugs that are used to prevent and treat seasonal flu.
 These medicines, which require a doctor’s prescription, are known as antivirals.

-If you belong to one of these higher-risk groups, and you’re in close contact with someone who has influenza, a health-care provider may recommend that you take antiviral medicine as a precaution.
+If you belong to a high-risk group and have flu-like symptoms or are in close contact with someone who has the flu, a health care provider may recommend that you take antiviral medicine as a precaution.